Skip to main content

 Fellow of the Higher Education Association, UK 2013

-"Objects and Toys" in, editor(s)Eugene Giddens, Zoe Jaques, and Louise Joy , The Cambridge History of Children's Literature in English, Volume 2: 1830-1914, Cambridge Unversity Press, 2025, [Jane Suzanne Carroll], Book Chapter, APPROVED
+"Objects and Toys" in, editor(s)Eugene Giddens, Zoe Jaques, and Louise Joy , The Cambridge History of Children's Literature in English, Volume 2: 1830-1914, Cambridge Unversity Press, 2026, [Jane Suzanne Carroll], Book Chapter, APPROVED

-The Power of Stories: Narrative Causality and Coercive Narratives in Pratchett's Witches book in, editor(s)Justine Breton , Power and Society in Terry Pratchett's Discworld series, Bloomsbury Academic, 2025, [Yevheniia Orestivna Kanchura, Jane Suzanne Carroll], Book Chapter, APPROVED
+The Power of Stories: Narrative Causality and Coercive Narratives in Pratchett's Witches book in, editor(s)Justine Breton , Power and Society in Terry Pratchett's Discworld series, Bloomsbury Academic, 2025, [Yevheniia Orestivna Kanchura, Jane Suzanne Carroll], Book Chapter, IN_PRESS

-'Shrewd sound-hearted maiden aunts': The Aunt Figure in Children's Literature in, Family in Children's and Young Adult Literature, Routledge, 2023, pp42 - 54, [Carroll, Jane Suzanne], Book Chapter, PUBLISHED
+'Shrewd sound-hearted maiden aunts': The Aunt Figure in Children's Literature in, Family in Children's and Young Adult Literature, Routledge, 2023, pp42 - 54, [Carroll, Jane Suzanne], Book Chapter, PUBLISHED DOI

 Jane Carroll, Beatrix Carroll Kinsella, 'Screaming for Champions', The Banshee: The Leading Journal for Women who Scream, Oxford, 2022, 45 - 47, Fiction and creative prose, PUBLISHED TARA - Full Text